Skip to main content

 Opaque steps

 Currently a pgSelectSingle doesn't use the object representation you might expect, instead it uses a tuple with entries for each of the selected attributes.
-The makeup of this tuple will vary depending on which attributes you requested, and in which order, so you must not rely on its structure.
-To get an attribute you should use $pgSelectSingle.get(attr) or similar
+The makeup of this tuple will vary depending on which attributes you requested, and in which order, so you must not rely on its structure; this approach makes pgSelectSingle very efficient, but it can cause confusion for people trying to "print out" a user object and just seeing an array containing some assorted values.
+Use $pgSelectSingle.get(attrName) or $pgSelectSingle.record() to get a step representing a value more suitable for logging/debugging.